by oOo0oOo

 This is intended for stubbing-out incomplete parts of a proof while still having a syntactically correct proof skeleton.

-Lean will give a warning whenever a proof uses sorry
+Lean will give a warning whenever a proof uses `sorry`, so you aren't likely to miss it,

 Get the file contents where a symbol or term is declared.